 At MENTOR New York, we have been working closely with our partners and providing guidance on how to best support the young people in their programs during this challenging time.

-We see firsthand how they prioritize the needs of young people, which is why we are telling the stories of these incredible mentoring heroes!
+We see firsthand how they prioritize the needs of young people, which is why we are telling the stories of these incredible mentoring leaders!

 MENTOR New York's CEO,

-Brenda Jimenez, thanks the mentoring heroes who are serving young people throughout this pandemic.
+Brenda Jimenez, thanks the mentoring leaders who are serving young people throughout this pandemic.

 …the values, principles and method.